prakhyat274/newshub/README.md

 - Responsive design for optimal viewing experience on different devices.

 ## Installation
-To run the React News App locally on your machine, follow these steps:
+To run the NewsHub App locally on your machine, follow these steps:

 1. Clone the repository to your local machine: